The great urbanist Jane Jacobs once said you need to walk a city’s streets to see its soul. I think that extends to running too.

 I’m a true urbanite.
 Living near, and working in, the city center most of my adult life.
 I’m now a resident of York in the UK, and although I’ve easy access to some great off-road trails, it’s much more practical to run around the city on a daily basis.
 Doubly so running in the winter cold, relying on well-lit streets to do so.

 There’s a lot of fun to be had urban jogging.
 Treating the streets as a theme park, I like to wake up early and run first thing in the morning, having the entire city to myself.
 York is a compact city of 200,000 or so residents, but has over 8,000,000 tourists every year.
 The pavements are narrow and space is tight unless you’re an early bird or night owl.
-I’m the same on holiday, finding it the perfect time to snap away at the must-see landmarks without another soul in the frame.
+I’m the same on holiday, finding morning and peaceful nighttime jogs the perfect time to snap away at the must-see landmarks without another soul in the frame.
 Lighting so good you don’t need a filter.

 For example, below is two pictures I took of the giant Maman spider outside the Guggenheim Museum in Bilbao, Spain.
 One about 7am, another at midday.